Belmont Abbey College: History

 Belmont Abbey College was founded in 1876 as St. Mary's College by Benedictine monks from Saint Vincent Archabbey in Pennsylvania.
 Father Jeremiah O'Connell purchased Caldwell farm and donated the land to the Benedictines, hoping the community would found a Catholic educational institution in the Carolinas.
-On April 21, 1876, Father Herman Wolfe, from Saint Vincent, arrived with two students to take possession of the property and begin classes.
+On April 21, 1876, Herman Wolfe, from Saint Vincent, arrived with two students to take possession of the property and begin classes.
 In 1878, the college held its first commencement exercises.
 Katharine Drexel, a benefactor of the monastery and college, visited Belmont Abbey in 1904.
 The present name of the college was adopted in 1913.

 In 1967 John Oetgen, college president and Benedictine priest, conferred an honorary degree on the Protestant evangelist Billy Graham, marking what was at the time seen as a bold ecumenical gesture.

 Originally a college for young men, Belmont Abbey became a coeducational institution in 1972.
 In 1987, Sacred Heart College for women merged with the abbey, and its campus began to host a variety of abbey classes and programs.

 The Belmont Abbey Historic District was added to the National Register of Historic Places in 1993.
 It includes at its heart the separately listed Belmont Abbey Cathedral.
 Other contributing buildings include the Brothers' Building (1893, 1897, 1904), Old Science (1893), Jubilee Hall (1897), The Monastery (1880, 1891, and 1894), the College Building (or Stowe Hall, 1886, 1888, 1898), Saint Leo Hall (1907), and The Haid (1929).

-The Gratitude Bell
+Gratitude Bell

-Dedicated in 2016, the Gratitude Bell at Belmont Abbey College in Belmont, NorthCarolina, sits near the campus cafeteria and invites students and visitors alike to ring it between noon and 3 p.m. in thanksgiving for their blessings.
+Dedicated in 2016, the Gratitude Bell at Belmont Abbey College sits near the campus cafeteria and invites students and visitors alike to ring it between noon and 3 p.m. in thanksgiving for their blessings.
 At noon, students gather to pray the Angelus and begin the three recognized hours of gratitude each day.
-Past president of the college, Bill Thierfelder, who announced his retirement earlier this summer, put it this way as he reflected on his tenure with the Register: “Gratitude is an important virtue to me,” Thierfelder explained.
-“I can actually hear the bell in my office.
+Past president of the college, Bill Thierfelder, has said: “Gratitude is an important virtue to me.
+I can actually hear the bell in my office.
 Every single time it rings, it brings a smile to my face because I know that somebody is thanking God.
-If I had one thing to share with everybody, I’d say, ‘Today, commit that in every circumstance, you’ll literally say it out loud, ‘Thank you, Jesus!’”

-Originally forged in 1915 by the McShane Foundry of Baltimore, Maryland, the bell was later purchased and donated to Belmont Abbey by several generous patrons."
+If I had one thing to share with everybody, I’d say, ‘Today, commit that in every circumstance, you’ll literally say it out loud, ‘Thank you, Jesus!’”Originally forged in 1915 by the McShane Foundry of Baltimore, Maryland, the bell was later purchased and donated to Belmont Abbey by several patrons.